flaviotordini/pixi-pong/README.md

 - max paddles bounce range
 - paddle flicker on screen bounds
-- handle window resize
+- fix paddle impact size
-- disable keys when paused
+- paddle size relative to screen height and width

 ### In the future